rishimj/map-reduce-with-go/README.md

 # MapReduce in Go

-This project is a demonstration of a simple MapReduce framework implemented in Go, using best practices, concurrency with goroutines and channels, and a word count example.
+This project is a demonstration of a simple MapReduce framework implemented in Go with a sample text file for educational purposes.

 ## Project Structure